tanyjnaaman/Telco-Dataset/README.md

 # Telco Dataset
- Here, I explore some machine learning techniques for handling tabular data.
+ Here, I explore some machine learning techniques for handling tabular data and deploy the models using the Flask API.

  # Process
  1. Literature